-Call us at one of our two locations or using the below form to schedule a free consultation and let our specialized team of Audiologists and Speech-Language Pathologist determine whether there are any auditory processing difficulties.
+Call us on (905) 875-3345 or fill this form to schedule a free screening and let our specialized team help determine whether there are any auditory processing difficulties and discuss next steps if needed.
 Our assessments can be completed on children starting at age 6 as well as teens and adults.

-Speech / Audiology Assessments and Therapy are often covered by extended benefits, please feel free to ask us for more information or contact your benefit provider.
+Speech / Audiology Assessments and Therapy are often covered by extended benefits, please feel free to ask us for more information or contact your benefits provider.